 This is an instance of trying to find firms that work with products that match your invention: In case your invention is a client merchandise, it is as simple as taking a trip to the city.
 Go to a retailer where you would anticipate seeing your product bought and jot down the names of producers who produce comparable merchandise.
 You may be aware of many of those firms based on your prior market analysis.

-From your computer, you can can go to www.hoovers.com, an helpful online database that gives details about many large-sized firms.
+From your computer, you can go to www.hoovers.com, a helpful online database that gives details about many large-sized firms.
 The site even lets you discover firms that include particular key phrases in their description.

 If you need help with selling an idea, you can post your legal need (or post your job) on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.